-The requirements listed below are applicable to students entering the program before August 15, 2019.
+The requirements listed below are applicable to students entering the program after August 15, 2019.

-To see the revised program requirements for students entering the program after August 15, 2019, please see here.
+To see the original program requirements for students entering the program before August 15, 2019, please see here.

 #1.
 WSGS 401: History of Feminist Thought